Gutmann On How Our Democratic Society Should Make Decisions About Education

 These Class Supplements (and other pieces from my website) generally may be read before and/or after class.
 They will remain on my webpage as long as it is active.
 In class I hope to cover most of the points, but am not wedded to the order they will be presented in or discussed.
 I will open class with a call for questions about the material as well as about the prior classes.

-II.
-Discussion of Gutmann's View of "Deliberative Democracy"
+I. Initial Discussion of Democracy and of Gutmann's View of "Democratic Education:’

 xii-xiii A guiding principle of deliberative democracy is reciprocity among free and equal individuals: citizens and their accountable representatives owe one another justifications for the laws that collectively bind them.
 A democracy is deliberative to the extent that citizens and their accountable representatives offer one another morally defensible reasons for mutually binding laws in an ongoing process of mutual justification.
 To the extent that a democracy is not deliberative, it treats people as objects of legislation, as passive subjects to be ruled, rather than as citizens who take part in governance by accepting or rejecting the reasons they and their accountable representatives offer for the laws and policies that mutually bind them.